 We are current and future physicians of New York State.
-With the New York Health Act, all New Yorkers will have access to health services without fear of financial ruin.

 Here’s how New Yorkers will benefit:

 1. Comprehensive coverage.
 All residents, regardless of immigration status, will be covered for: primary, preventive, and specialty care; hospitalization; mental health; reproductive health; dental, vision, and hearing; long-term care and support services; and prescription drugs and medical supplies.
 It will be more comprehensive than commercial health plans.

 2. Freedom to choose.
 No network restrictions.
 Patients will choose the doctors they want and make healthcare decisions with them, not with insurance companies.

 3. Fair funding.
 No more premiums, deductibles, or co-pays.
 Universal coverage funded through a graduated tax on income, based on ability to pay.
 Healthcare costs will be reduced for 98% of New Yorkers.
 Most business healthcare expenditures will also be reduced.

 4. Decreased administrative costs.
 No more paying insurance companies’ administrative costs and profits.
 No more time spent by doctors, hospitals, employers, and patients completing forms and negotiating with insurance companies.
 The total savings is estimated to be $45 billion.
 Healthcare will be accountable to the public’s health, not to insurance company stockholders.